abhishekarya1/Hash-Define-myNotes/content/maths/fibonacci.md

 }
 ```

-### Some Interesting Facts
+### Some Interesting Facts.
 1. To check if a number (_n_) is fibonacci or not - If either or both of _5n<sup>2</sup>+4_ and _5n<sup>2</sup>-4_ are perfect squares, then _n_ is a fibonacci number.
-2. The series of last digits repeats with a cycle length of 60.
+2. The series of last digits of numbers in Fibonacci sequence repeats with a cycle length of 60.
+Infact, Fibonacci sequence is periodic wrt Modulo.
 3. _F(n-1) \* F(n+1) – F(n) \* F(n) = (-1)<sup>n</sup>_. **(Cassini's Identity)**

-10. gcd(F<sub>a</sub>, F<sub>b</sub>) = F<sub>gcd(a, b)</sub>
+4. gcd(F<sub>a</sub>, F<sub>b</sub>) = F<sub>gcd(a, b)</sub>
-13. Every 3-rd Fibonacci number is a multiple of 2, every 4-th Fibonacci number is a multiple of 3, every 5-th Fibonacci number is a multiple of 5, every 6-th Fibonacci number is a multiple of 8.
+5.

 [More Here](http://www.maths.surrey.ac.uk/hosted-sites/R.Knott/Fibonacci/fibmaths.html)

-### Zeckendorf's Theorem (Fibonacci Coding)
+### Zeckendorf's Theorem & Fibonacci Coding
-It states that every positive integer can be written uniquely as a sum of distinct non-neighbouring Fibonacci numbers.
+Zeckendorf's Theorem states that every positive integer can be written uniquely as a sum of distinct non-neighbouring Fibonacci numbers.
 Ex = 30 = 21 8 1, and  41 = 34 5 2.

-Fibonacci coding is used in place of binary representation in data processing and communications.
+Fibonacci coding is used in place of binary representation to represent positive numbers in data processing and communications.
+One important observation about this representation is, **number of 1s in the Fibonacci representation tends to be much less than the number of 1s in the binary representation**.
+Hence if in any application where it is more costly to store a 1 than to store a 0, it would make sense to use the fibonacci representation.

 ```
+//Greedy Algorithm to print Fibonacci representation of a number

 1) Let n be input number

 2) While n > 0